maybeJLorenz/Network-Systems-Projects/README.md

 ## Projects

 ### 1. University Firewall 🛡️🔒
-This was my attempt at building a firewall that could monitor and control network traffic within a university network.
+This was my attempt at building a firewall that could monitor and control network traffic within a simulated university network.
 I enjoyed figuring out how to inspect packets and create rules that actually work.

 **What I implemented:**
 - Packet inspection
 - Rule-based traffic filtering
 - Logging of allowed and blocked connections

-It was super rewarding to see the firewall catch “malicious” traffic in my tests—I felt like a real network security engineer!
+It was super rewarding to see the firewall catch “malicious” traffic in my tests.
+I felt like I got a feel of what it's like to be a network security engineer!

 ### 2. TCP Chat System 👩‍💻 - 🛜 - 👨‍💻
 I also built a simple chat system using TCP sockets.
 I wanted to see how multiple clients could connect to a server and send messages in real time.